hinance/hinance/README.md

 # hinance

 Automated personal bookkeeping for hackers.

-For more information please see [homepage](http://www.hinance.org).
+For the introduction please see [homepage](http://www.hinance.org).

+This page describes how to use Hinance.

 # Installation